 Some tarmac views in Siem Reap.

 After landing, the visa process only took a few minutes, and customs and immigration was even quicker.
 I bought a SIM card in the airport.
 I opted for the Cellcard XG plan.
 As I recall it was about $4 for more data that I would use in the short time I was in country.
 That was also easy.
 From there, I walked outside, where I saw someone from the Le Meridien with my name on a sign, and we headed to the hotel.
-I found another nice Le Meridien hotel in southeast Asia (please see my previous reviews from Phuket, Chiang Rai and Kuala Lumpur), and I will review my stay at Le Meridien Angkor next.
+I found another nice Le Meridien hotel in southeast Asia (please see my previous reviews from Phuket, Chiang Rai and Kuala Lumpur).

 Other posts in this series: